Bibekl-lamichhane/Trendy-Cart-Project/README.md

 ## About The Project

 Trendy-Cart-Project is an e-commerce web application built using Next.js.
-The application allows users to browse, search, and purchase electronic devices.
+The application allows users to browse, search, and purchase diffrent products.
 It includes features such as user authentication, product listings, shopping cart functionality, and order management.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>